gl186/SprintFinish/SprintFinish_Installation.md

 Please make all Pull Requests to the develop branch.
 If you are unsure, contact admin via issues.

 For development purposes, use the following,

 $ pip install -e

 **Configuration**

-Before using SprintFinish some configuration is required, please see the manual for further instruction.
+Before using SprintFinish some configuration is required.
+Please see the manual for further instruction.